Less snow, more ice expected from Sunday winter storm in D.C. area

 8 p.m. to 11 p.m.: Sleet and freezing rain changing to rain from southeast to northwest.
 Temperatures rising to 30 to 40, mid-30s inside the Beltway.
 Winds gusting to 30-40 mph.

 11 p.m. to 2 a.m.
 Monday: Rain tapers off as dry slot comes through area.
 Temperatures rising to 32 to 42, probably mid-30s inside the Beltway.
-Winds gusting up to 30-40 mph.
+Winds gusting to 30-40 mph.

 2 a.m. to 5 a.m.: Mostly dry, scattered snow showers possible in far west.
 Temperatures falling to 32 to 37.
 Winds gusting to 20-30 mph.